 Admissions Process

-Admissions for the 2024-2025 school year now open!
+The application window for the 2024-2025 school year is closed

 If you still have questions after reviewing our admissions page, please email admissions@stargateschool.org.